Skip to product information

 INTERNATIONAL BUYERS

-Customs fees, duties, taxes, and VAT (where applicable) may be charged on imported goods and are the buyer’s responsibility.
-These charges are not included in the item price or shipping cost.
-Please check with your local customs office for more information.
+Customs fees, duties, taxes, and VAT (where applicable) are the responsibility of the buyer.
+These charges are not included in the item price or shipping cost and may be collected at checkout or upon delivery depending on your country and marketplace policies.

 View full details